apache/arrow/docs/source/format/IPC.rst

 Data components in the stream and file formats are represented as encapsulated *messages* consisting of:

-* A 32-bit continuation indicator (0xFFFFFFFF).
-This allows flatbuffer bytes to begin on an 8-byte boundary.
-This was added as of release 0.15.0.
+* A 32-bit continuation indicator.
+The value `0xFFFFFFFF` indicates a valid message.
+This component was introduced in version 0.15.0 in part to address the 8-byte alignment requirement of Flatbuffers
 * A 32-bit little-endian length prefix indicating the metadata size
 * The message metadata as a `Flatbuffer`_
 * Padding bytes to an 8-byte boundary